stajichlab/SOP_data/Data_and_Code/NCBI_deposit.md

 # Creating A BioProject

+BioProjects are summary records for individual or multiple genome, amplicon, or transcriptome datasets.
+BioProjects can also be organized as umbrella projects so that a single BioProject refers to multiple other bioprojects.
+Data can be assocated with a Bioproject like Samples, SRA records, Genomes, and Publications.
+BioSamples are individual project and can be organized 1:1 for a single strain genome and a single Bioproject.
+Or as a multi-sample project which can be multiple samples from the same species (population genomics) and in fact multiple species.
+A single biosample can also be associated with multiple BioProjects where appropriate.

 One important aspect is __Locus Prefix__.
 Make sure you have checked that box as we will use that as part of annotation steps.
 If you forget to check this you can request it by email from ncbi curators - see the email at the bottom of the bioproject page for your record.

 Generally I don't see a problem making a BioProject public right away, but some prefer to wait until they are ready to release their data publically.
 Generally you can embargo genome and SRA records even if a BioProject is public.